Sub-Chapter 1: Generally

 As used in this subchapter:

-(1) "Deaf or hard of hearing person" means any person who has such difficulty hearing, even with amplification, that he or she cannot rely on hearing for communication.
+(1) "Person who is deaf or hard of hearing" means any person who has such difficulty hearing, even with amplification, that he or she cannot rely on hearing for communication.

-(2) "Proceeding" means any judicial proceeding, contested case under chapter 25 of Title 3, or other hearing before an administrative agency not included under chapter 25 of Title 3.
+(2) "Proceeding" means any judicial proceeding, contested case under 3 V.S.A. chapter 25, or other hearing before an administrative agency not included under 3 V.S.A. chapter 25.

 § 332.
 Right to interpreter; assistive listening equipment

-(a) Any deaf or hard of hearing person who is a party or witness in any proceeding shall be entitled to be provided with a qualified interpreter for the duration of the person's participation in the proceeding.
+(a) Any person who is deaf or hard of hearing who is a party or witness in any proceeding shall be entitled to be provided with a qualified interpreter for the duration of the person's participation in the proceeding.

-(b) Any deaf or hard of hearing person shall be entitled to be provided with a qualified interpreter upon five working days' notice that the person has reasonable need to do any of the following:
+(b) Any person who is deaf or hard of hearing shall be entitled to be provided with a qualified interpreter upon five working days' notice that the person has reasonable need to do any of the following:

 § 333.
 Appointment of interpreter

-(a) The presiding officer in a proceeding shall appoint an interpreter after making a preliminary determination that the interpreter is able to readily communicate with the deaf or hard of hearing person, to accurately interpret statements or communications from the deaf or hard of hearing person, and to interpret the proceedings to the deaf or hard of hearing person.
+(a) The presiding officer in a proceeding shall appoint an interpreter after making a preliminary determination that the interpreter is able to readily communicate with the person who is deaf or hard of hearing, to accurately interpret statements or communications from the person who is deaf or hard of hearing, and to interpret the proceedings to the person who is deaf or hard of hearing.

 (b) The presiding officer shall make findings when appointing an interpreter not designated as a qualified interpreter.

 (c) It shall be a rebuttable presumption that the requirements of this section are met if the interpreter proposed for appointment is a qualified interpreter.
 It shall also be a rebuttable presumption that the requirements of this section are not met if the interpreter proposed for appointment is not a qualified interpreter.
 (Added 1987, No. 172 (Adj.
 Sess.), § 1; amended 2005, No. 167 (Adj.
 Sess.), § 13, eff.
-May 20, 2006.)
+May 20, 2006; 2013, No. 96 (Adj.
+Sess.), § 3.)

 § 334.
 Waiver